jokumar/custom-log-lib/README.md

 If client don’t pass anything in serviceName attribute classname.methodName will be logged under serviceName field.
 During error scenarios serviceName would be the first element from StackTrace would be logged from where the exception has occurred.

--Log invocation & execution Timing: In order to trigger logging ,the methods for which we need the execution time, we have to add the annotation at method level.
+- Log invocation & execution Timing: In order to trigger logging ,the methods for which we need the execution time, we have to add the annotation at method level.
 Similarly we can add the very same annotation at all the entry level methods to get the execution time of a flow/service call.

 ```sh
 @CustomLog(serviceName= "Availability")